cnlohr/rawdrawandroid/README.md

 # Why?

-Becaue sometimes you want to do things that don't fit into the normal way of doing it and all the discussions online revolve around doing it with all the normal processes.
+Because sometimes you want to do things that don't fit into the normal way of doing it and all the discussions online revolve around doing it with all the normal processes.
 And those processes change, making it difficult to keep up and do specific things.
 By using `Makefile`s it's easy to see what exact commands are executed and add custom rules and tweak your build.
 C is a universal language.
 Rawdraw operates on everything from an ESP8266, to RaspberryPi, Windows Linux and now, even Android.
 Write code once, use it everywhere.

 When you don't fill your build process with hills of beans, you end up being left with the parts that are important, and not the frivilous parts.
 This makes it easier to develop, deploy, etc, because everything takes much less time.